-I knew that transitioning from an 8 am wake up time to a 6 am wasn’t going to be fun for anyone, so I did some reading on circadian rhythms and body clocks.
+Transitioning from an 8 am wake up time to 6 am for school wasn’t going to be fun for anyone.
+I did some reading on circadian rhythms and body clocks.
 Most of what I read, I already knew and had begun to put in place.
 One thing surprised me: the impact of exposure to electronic screens.
 More on that later.

 Parents fixate on sleep.
 We worry about whether our children are getting enough sleep, whether the sleep is happening at the right time, and whether our children will ever again let us sleep enough to feel rested.Parents fixate on #sleep: our kids and our own. #Babies learn to distinguish night from day.
 Click To Tweet